EliAndrewC/l7r/rules/04-schools.md

 **Fourth Dan:**
 Raise your current and maximum Void by 1.
 Raising your Void now costs 5 fewer XP.
-Failed parries against you only subtract half (rounded down) the normal number of extra damage dice you roll.
+Failed parries against your double attacks do not prevent the automatic serious wound, and against your regular attacks the number of extra rolled damage dice the failed parry reduces is cut in half (rounded down).

 **Fifth Dan:**
 Your void points provide an extra +10 when spent on combat rolls.